Accessibility of the Metropolitan Transportation Authority: Access-A-Ride

+Pilot programs and other assistance

+In October 2019, the MTA unveiled an accessible station lab at the Jay Street–MetroTech subway station, which included Braille signs, tactile pads, wayfinding apps, diagrams of accessible routes, and floor stickers to guide passengers to subway routes.
+The MTA also added a hearing induction loop to the Bowling Green station, the first such installation in the subway system, during a pilot program in early 2020.

+The MTA released the NaviLens and NaviLens Go apps as part of another pilot program in late 2020.
+The apps could scan QR codes at bus stops and read out signs and bus-arrival times.
+To assist visually impaired riders and those with limited English proficiency, the MTA began adding colorful QR codes outside selected subway stations in early 2024.
+These codes could be scanned using the NaviLens and NaviLens Go apps, which display train-arrival times and translate signs into 34 languages.
+Initially, the NaviLens codes were present only at M66 bus stops and selected subway stations on the 1, 2, and 3 routes, as well as at some M23 bus stops.
+In 2023, the MTA received a federal grant to expand the program to the 6 subway route and the Bx12 bus route.

+In September 2022, designated stroller-parking spaces were added to 100 MTA buses as part of a pilot program, allowing parents and guardians to keep their strollers open on the bus; previously, passengers had to fold all strollers before boarding the bus.
+Despite concerns from accessibility advocates, who feared that the strollers would pose a hazard, the program was expanded in 2023 to over 1,000 buses.

+The New York City Department of Education's special education district runs a travel training program, teaching navigation of the city's subways and buses.

 Future accessible stations

 There were several "station groupings" that were proposed by the MTA in February 2019.
 At least one station in each grouping is slated to receive ADA improvements.
 In total, 24 groupings were proposed: three each in Queens and Staten Island, four each in the Bronx and Manhattan, and 10 in Brooklyn.
 An internal MTA list in July 2019 narrowed down these choices.
 These stations were included in the list of 48 stations that were confirmed as being under consideration for ADA-accessibility in an announcement in September 2019.

 As of July 2021, numerous stations across the MTA system are slated to receive ADA renovations.
 Those projects are in various stages of planning, design, or construction.
 The following listing excludes stations that are already accessible but will receive ADA renovations anyway, including Forest Hills on the LIRR Main Line in Queens.